thetardigrades/SolanaGameServer/README.md

 Why?
 Because Game development on Solana is *challenging*.
 Reference: See this *42p* document on how to build play-to-earn Solana games: https://learn.figment.io/tutorials/pay-to-play-gaming-on-solana.

-It's possible to build amazing games on Solana but it's a PITA and TLS wants to make it as easy as building a web2 game.

 Code will be published here and deployed to Solana mainnet periodically.
 Fees (TBD) will be baked into the smart contract.
 A CDN + Endpoint solution will be provided as a service using said fees.
 The contract will allow creating custom coins and operating within the Solana Game Server.
 Code